vinokanth92/emailservice/README.md

     ```

 - Response
-    - Success Response
+    - Success Response <br>
       This resposne means the request is valid, accepted and currently queued.
-Given the provided email IDs are real, the request will be processed asynchronously.
+The request will be process asynchronously.
 Currently there is no API available to check the status of an accepted request.
       `Status code: 202 ACCEPTED`
       Response
       ```